dovo329/MergeConflict/README.md

-# Oh no more Merge Conflicts!
+# 3535yetuerjdgjOh no more Merge Conflicts!
-A simple iOS application repo400sitory to demonstrate Git-Flow and handling Merge Conflicts.
+A simple iOS appargsefdlication repo400sitory to demonstrate Git-Flow and handling Merge Conflicts.

-This is a change by Doug Voss.
+This is a change by Douetrywrthsghg Voss.
 This is another Change.
+tywtyrwtye57i467i5647i